Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-We didn’t get to yhis
+Pataka Kai and initiatives for providing people with kai/fresh produce.

 Has this kit prompted any new food related initiatives within your school?
-Recycling and composting
+Not as of yet.

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging,
+Awesome, thought provoking

 How effective was the resource in fostering critical thinking about food waste issues?